ansible-lockdown/RHEL8-CIS/README.md

 **Technical Dependencies:**
 - Running Ansible/Tower setup (this role is tested against Ansible version 2.9.1 and newer)
-- Python3 Ansibl run environment
+- Python3 Ansible run environment
 - python-def (should be included in RHEL/CentOS 8)
 - libselinux-python

 Role Variables
 --------------
 This role is designed that the end user should not have to edit the tasks themselves.
-All editing should happen via the defaults/main.yml file or with extra vars in the project, job, workflow, etc. These variables can be found [here](https://github.com/ansible-lockdown/RHEL8-CIS/wiki/Main-Variables) in the Main Variables Wiki page.
+All customizing should be done via the defaults/main.yml file or with extra vars within the project, job, workflow, etc. These variables can be found [here](https://github.com/ansible-lockdown/RHEL8-CIS/wiki/Main-Variables) in the Main Variables Wiki page.
 All variables are listed there along with descriptions.

 Tags
 ----
-There are many tags available for precise control of what is and is not changed.
+There are many tags available for added control precision.
 Each control has it's own set of tags noting what level, if it's scored/notscored, what OS element it relates to, if it's a patch or audit, and the rule number.

-Below is an example of the tag section from a control.
-Using this example if you set your run to skip all controls related to services, this task will be skipped.
-The opposite can also happen where you run only tasks related to services.
-You can use any tag to control that level of precision role wide.
+Below is an example of the tag section from a control within this role.
+Using this example if you set your run to skip all controls with the tag services, this task will be skipped.
+The opposite can also happen where you run only controls tagged with services.
 ```
       tags:
       - level1